kepla995/hudlHomeTest/README.md

 In this repository, you will find the test cases written for automation & manual test execution.
 These test cases have been written in Cucumber for better readability along with reducing the need for repeated lines of code.
-You will see in the features folder a file for login but to show the how to extend this test suite, I have included a set for new user registration and password checklist.
+You will see in the features folder a file for login, this is the only feature file to run for the login tests, however to demonstrate an extension this test suite, I have included a set for 3rd Party Logins, new user registration and password checklist.

 ## Pre-requisites